2 easy ways to use Downpay's new Shopify Flow integration to manage partial payments on Shopify

 If you haven’t considered using Shopify Flow to automate your tasks, there’s no better time to start, and we’re here to help make deposits on Shopify easier to manage with automation.

-If you’re looking to automatically collect remaining payment on Downpay orders, check out this Shopify Flow using the Downpay API.
+If you’re looking to automatically collect remaining payment on Downpay orders, check out the companion blog posts on doing so using Shopify Flow or Shopify Flow and the Downpay API.

 We’re constantly adding new triggers and actions to Downpay’s Shopify Flow integration and we’d love your feedback!